by Murray Lee

 About the Author

 Murray Lee is a doctor and teacher of medicine, splitting his time between North and South, practicing as a fly-in physician for isolated communities in the Canadian Arctic and working with actors, clinicians, and students at the University of Calgary medical school.
 For over fifteen years he has served as the regular visiting doctor to Naujaat, Nunavut, a traditional Inuit community on the Arctic Circle, whose people, culture, and geography greatly inform the setting and character of Compass.
 This is his debut novel.
+Learn more about the author on his Website.

 Cover painting reproduced with permission of Dorset Fine Arts: